 - Understand key theoretical concepts regarding survey methodology, data collection and questionnaire design

-- Apply the normative principles prevailing in research on human subjects to different types of methodologies in public health research.
+- Apply the normative principles prevailing in research on human subjects to different types of methodologies and contexts in public health research.

 - Comprehend and utilize the basic principles of sampling (i.e. sample size calculation and sample selection methods) in cross-sectional surveys